-2 Creativity and Critical Thinking
+2 Creativity and critical thinking

 Creativity involves thinking flexibly, generating new ideas and solutions to problems.
-Critical thinking requires a creative mindset to look at things differently, analyze information, and draw on problem-solving skills to form a balanced judgment.
-Beehive American develops these skills in particular through:
+Critical thinking requires a creative mindset to look at things differently, analyse information and draw on problem-solving skills to form a balanced judgement.
+Beehive develops these skills in particular through:

-- activities that encourage students to evaluate and interpret - Team Up! tasks and projects.
+- activities which encourage students to evaluate and interpret - Team Up! tasks and projects.

-3 Intercultural Competence and Citizenship
+3 Intercultural competence and citizenship

 Intercultural competence is concerned with the skills needed to interact appropriately and sensitively with people from diverse cultural backgrounds.
 The notion of citizenship typically addresses both the local and the global, focusing on social responsibility.
-Beehive American develops these competences in particular through:
+Beehive develops these competences in particular through: